 “We are proposing that for kit cars, compliance with the MOT emissions standards current at the date of registration will be required, despite the use of an older engine.
 In other words, the current relaxation for emissions according to the age of the engine will no longer apply.”

 If this comes into force kit cars which had previously passed the MOT emissions test as it related to the age of the engine fitted, would be likely to fail because the new emissions Test will be set by the age of first registration.

 In practice, it would mean that for any kit cars registered from 1992 onwards a BET Test would apply, and a catalytic converter will, in most cases, be needed to reach the required emissions standard.

 In an article in KIT CAR magazine, they quote a statement from Mike Lowe, Head of Branch Regulation, International Vehicle Standards at the DfT, as saying, “The change proposed is to treat kit cars as having a new engine (when they are first registered) and thus subjected to the MOT standards applicable to new vehicles (once they reach 3 years old).
 This is a test with a vehicle idling (for petrol).”

 Difficult conversations with kit car owners

-So, should the proposed regulation change come into force, any kit car first registered after 1992 with a much older engine presented for an MOT Test could well fail the new emissions test.
+So, if the proposed regulation change comes into force, any kit car first registered after 1992 with a much older engine presented for an MOT Test could well fail the new emissions test.
 This would result in some difficult conversations between kit car vehicle owners whose cars may have regularly passed the MOT in previous years, and the Vehicle Test Station.